 2.4 LCC SYSTEM should detect of both type of FAs including UTVS and TVS-2M simultaneously in the each transient fuel cycles.

-2.5 Training of the BNPP-1 personnel on LCC SYSTEM shall be carried out during the Planned Repair and Maintenance before 6th fuel loading.
-The content and schedule of training shall be developed by the contractor and approved by the Principal before the commencement of training.
+2.5 Training of the BNPP-1 personnel on LCC SYSTEM shall be carried out during the Planned Repair and Maintenance before 6th fuel loading The content and schedule of training shall be developed by the contractor and approved by the Principal before the commencement of training.

-The warranty period shall be 18 months after final acceptance of LCC SYSTEM at the BNPP-1.

 2.6 The scope and accestance criteria for equipment and commissioning test shalbe developed the contractor and approved by the Principal before performance of that tests.